mika-n/NGPCarMenu/ReadMe.md

 - RBRTM improvement 2: Shows the map information and a preview image in Shakedown menu while browsing through list of stages (supports custom user supplied PNG images also).
 - RBRTM improvement 3: Shows Nth recently driven stages as a shortcut menu entries on top of the Shakedown stage list (easier and faster to choose favourite stages to drive again when no need to browse through the long list of stages).
 - RBRTM improvement 4: Remembers the focused stage menu line even after visiting the RBRTM main menu (without NGPCarMenu plugin RBRTM would always reset back to the first menu line after visiting RBRTM main menu).
+- RBRRX improvement 1: Shows the car information and a car preview image in RBR_RX car selection menu.
+- RBRRX improvement 2: Shows a preview image in menu while browsing through list of BTB tracks (stages, custom user supplied PNG images).
+- RBRRX improvement 3: Shows Nth recently driven stages as a shortcut menu entries on top of the RBR_RX stage list.
+- RBRRX improvement 4: Remembers the focused stage menu line even after visiting the RBR main menu (without NGPCarMenu plugin RBR_RX would sometimes reset back to the first menu line).

 The plugin supports **RBRTM Czech Tournament** plugin (V0.88) integration.
+Use NGPCarMenu in-game menu or INI file to enable/disable this integration.
+The plugin supports **RBR_RX** plugin (RBR_RX.dll with 417792 bytes, the file doesn't have version tag) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.

 Note!
 NGPCarMenu supports only the latest RichardBurnsRally_SSE.exe v1.02 version for Windows OS (haven't tested this under Wine/Linux, but the plugin probably works there also).